 The Director of the Hoover Institution is responsible for recommending appointments to the President of the University and supervising the staff of the Institution, for directing and supervising the Institution’s research and publication programs, for directing the Institution’s library and archival programs, and for preparing and administering the Institution’s annual budget.
 The Director is also responsible for planning, coordinating, and managing the Institution’s fund-raising program.

-Associate Vice President for University Affairs and Secretary of the Board of Trustees
+Chief of Staff to the President and Secretary to the Board of Trustees

 Additional information can be found in the Stanford Administrative Guide.